78th ANNIVERSARY ASSOCIATION FORMATION –

 LUNCHEON and AGM, Army & Navy Club, London

-Chief Guest Speaker will be Lt Col Christopher Warren,
+Chief Guest Speaker will be will be announced shortly

 FUTURE REGIONAL EVENTS TO BE CONFIRMED